You have been diagnosed with bacterial prostatitis. This is an infection of the prostate gland.

-Nonsteroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen or naproxen, may help with pain or discomfort.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, may help with pain or discomfort.
 Ask your doctor if you can take these.

 Warm baths may relieve some of your perineal and lower back pain.

-Avoid substances that irritate the bladder, such as alcohol, caffeinated beverages, citrus juices, and hot or spicy foods.
+Avoid substances that irritate the bladder, such as alcohol, caffeinated beverages, citrus juices, and acidic or spicy foods.

-Drink plenty of fluids, 64 or more ounces per day, if your doctor says this is ok.
+Drink plenty of fluids, 64 or more ounces (2 or more liters) per day, if your doctor says this is OK.
 This helps flush bacteria from the bladder.
 It can also help prevent constipation.

 To reduce discomfort with bowel movements, you may also: